Dog and Cat Teeth Cleaning

 Cats and dogs need their teeth cleaned too!
-Regular pet dental care keeps teeth sparkling clean, but also prevents serious issues.
+Regular dog and cat teeth cleaning keeps teeth sparkling clean, but also prevents serious issues.
 Gum disease is one of the most common medical issues seen in pets, but it’s entirely preventable.
 By bringing your pet in for annual or biannual wellness visits, we have a chance to visually inspect their teeth and gums.
-Then, we can tell if your pet is ready for a professional dental cleaning.
+Then, we can tell if your pet is ready for a professional teeth cleaning.
 Once we safely sedate your pet, our state-of-the-art equipment and skilled care will take care of any underlying tooth and gum issues.
 Tooth aches hurt!
 Visit us for a pet dental exam today.
 All our services are easily accessible to Longview and area communities.

 According to the American Veterinary Dental College, most pets show signs of gum disease as early as three years old.
 When plaque is not removed daily, it has a chance to turn into hard tartar.
 Then given the opportunity, this tartar creeps underneath the gum line and continues to spread.
 This is just like in humans!
 Plaque and tartar contain bacteria that can cause tooth, bone, and gum loss.
 Left to its own devices, gum disease becomes a problem called periodontitis, which can cause damage to your pet’s internal organs.
-Fortunately, such extreme dental problems are unlikely with regular pet dental care.
+Fortunately, such extreme dental problems are unlikely with regular dog and cat teeth cleaning.

 Ways we help prevent gum disease in your pet: